 Commissions.
 Account Managers and Associates are eligible to receive commissions for the sale of certain products, including mutual funds, closed-end funds (including interval funds), and retail separately managed accounts (i.e., wrap accounts).
 Account Managers and Associates do not receive higher commissions for selling fund classes with distribution fees, for sales at approved firms.
 Additionally, Account Managers and Associates receive the same commission for products eligible for commissions utilizing the same investment strategy (i.e., Total Return, Short Term, etc., other than certain Trust and PESVIT sales).
 Account Managers and Associates employed by the Distributor are eligible to receive compensation, ascending by product type, with respect to sales of the following: Short Term Strategies, Trust and PESVIT Portfolios sold through Allianz Life variable insurance products, Total Return Strategies, Select Strategies, and Select Focus Strategies (each as defined, from time to time, by the Distributor).
 Account Managers and Associates may receive commissions from the sale of other products, including closed-end funds, whose commission rates may be higher than those product types noted above.
+Account Managers and Associates compensation does not distinguish between proprietary and non-proprietary products.
 The Distributor reserves the right to determine the amount of commissions payable to Account Managers and Associates in its sole discretion.